MirageNet/BlackBox/README.md

 BlackBox is a plugin for Mirage to allow encrypting and decrypting of messages.

+## Warning
+This does not protect you from any type of MITM attacks.
+This still requires end users to have there servers behind some type of ssl connection to securely pass around the public key between clients and server.
+Each time a user connects to the server a new public key is assigned and server matches and creates a shared key with each client.
+Each new instance of server or even upn reboot will recreate a new private / public key that the server will use to generate a shared key.
+So if there is a MITM attack its only for that single instance user is connected and or server is not rebooted.

+In the future I do plan to add feature to have a ssl connection to pass the key around to protect it fully from MITM attacks.
+At this time mirage is still in progress towards that goal.

 ## Installation
 The preferred installation method is Unity Package manager.